-Something was feeding off the child.
-It came out at night, from out of the closet.
-It fed on her, whether she was awake or asleep, for it did not care if it was seen by the young.
-It knew that if the children – for there had been many, across its lengthy lifespan – said something to their elders, they would be mocked.
-Maybe even punished, for none have the potential to be as cruel or nonsensical as those who are charged with the care of young minds.
+Something fed off the child.
+It came at night, from out of the closet.
+It fed on her, whether she was awake or asleep, for it did not care if the young saw.
+It knew that if the children — there had been many — said something, their elders would mock them.
+Punish them, even, for none have the potential to be as cruel or nonsensical as those who care for young minds.

-It fed on her as she slept, her heavy breathing pained and laboured.
+It fed on her as she slept, her heavy breaths pained and laboured.
 It slurped and sucked and gulped its feast in the silence of the twilight, where only the crickets chirped, where only the owls hooted, where only the shadows lurked.
-It fed on her as she lay wide awake, her eyes open and oh so white, body trembling.
-It fed on her as she fixated her gaze upon her bedroom ceiling, trying to not look at the thing that lurked at the corners of her vision.
+It fed on her as she lay wide awake and her body trembled, her eyes open and oh so white.
+It fed on her as she gazed at the ceiling and tried to not look.
 It fed on her as she repeated the mantra, over and over and over within her mind: Eat and then go.
 Eat and then go.
 Eat and then go.

-And, as was the case every night, once Old Strittie had had her fill, she retreated back to the place from which she’d emerged.
-Walking her creaking, twitching backwards walk.
+And, as was the case every night, once Old Strittie had her fill, she retreated to the place from which she’d emerged.
+A creaking, twitching backwards walk.
 A walk that seemed to hiccup and jolt every few steps, like a scratched CD or a damaged VHS tape.
-In reverse she walked, head down, long black hair cascading over her obscured face, movements jerky.
-Backwards she crept, into the shades and silhouettes that she called home.
+In reverse she walked, head down, face obscured by a cascade of long black hair, movements jerky.
+Backwards she crept, into the shades and silhouettes she called home.

-But slowly, ever so surely, Old Strittie sapped the child of her energy, stripped her of her youth, drained her of her vibrance.
-A life that had once been an explosion of rainbows and colour was now beginning to yellow and fade; the corners curling like an old photograph.
+But Old Strittie sapped the child of her energy, stripped her of her youth, drained her of her vibrance.
+A life that had once been an explosion of rainbows and colour had begun to yellow and fade; the corners curled like an old photograph.

 “She used to be such an energetic child, so bubbly and vibrant!” remarked Miss Elson.
 “Vivacious, even!
 What’s happened?
 Is there something I need to know about?”
 A note of concern crept into the teacher’s voice.
 It had an accusatory aftertaste.